mika-alaoutinen/kiskotaan-backend/readme.md

 ## Calling the services
 Folder `.http` has http-files that contain example payloads that can be used to test the different services.

-## TODO list

-### Courses service validation logic
-- [ ] Course names should be unique.
-- [ ] Should not be able to add a hole with duplicate number to a course.

 ## Discovered problems

 ### Score card service